euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 [IPython]_ for messaging.

 The remote virtual slide framework uses the request-reply pattern to provide a client-server model.
-This pattern could be used to build a complex network topology with data dealer, router and consumer.
+This pattern can be used to build a complex network topology with data dealer, router and consumer.

 Microscope Interconnection